LaunchCodeEducation/lchs/src/chapters/more-flask/what-is-jinja2.rst

 Finally, if we have content that needs to appear on multiple pages on our site, Jinja2 lets us build one template off of another.
 For example, maybe we have a menu bar or logo that we want to reuse.
-To keep our work DRY, it makes sense to reference one set of code instead of putting identical statements in separate files.
+To keep our work DRY, it makes sense to reuse one set of code instead of putting identical statements in separate files.

-Put common code in a single file, then link that file to others.
+The idea is to keep common code in a single file, then link that file to others.
 This lets us *extend* a standard layout across different pages.
-We link this base structure to more specific code stored in different files.
+We link a shared base structure to more specific code stored in different files.